Roberta J. Ricker

 South Portland – Roberta J. Ricker, 82, passed away peacefully in Scarborough in August of 2025 surrounded by family.
 Roberta was born in Portland, in September of 1942, the daughter of Robert P. and Lillian M. (LeBlanc) Gomez of Long Island, Maine.
 She grew up on Long Island, graduated from Portland High School in 1960 and later in life attended Maine College of Art.

-While traveling to and from Portland for school on the Casco Bay Lines ferries she met the love of her life, Captain Robert (Bob) Ricker of Chebeague Island and South Portland (they met when she was he was a deckhand).
+While traveling to and from Portland for school on the Casco Bay Lines ferries she met the love of her life, Captain Robert (Bob) Ricker of Chebeague Island and South Portland (they met when he was a deckhand).
 They married in 1961 and navigated an incredible life together with their two children Linden and Suzanne.
 The family lived in a few places on the East Coast, including northern Vermont, before settling back in Maine in 1976 and paving the way for over 63 years of marriage.

 Roberta was best known for her incredible artwork.
 She began her art career in high school and continued on to create hundreds of paintings (acrylic) throughout her life.
 She decided to go to the Maine College of Art to enhance an already advanced talent and continue to establish a truly memorable body of work.
 Subjects were mostly related to local Maine islands and lighthouses, a beautiful historical collection of Casco Bay ferries and other vessels, anything nautical, coastal and unique whimsical visions.
 She participated in many successful art shows and private gallery events.
 Her artwork is still displayed in several local businesses as well as countless homes internationally.
 The artistic talent also shone through with her gardening.
 From vegetable gardens to elaborate floral landscaping around her home, people frequently stopped and took notice and were usually provided gardening advice and some good conversation.